jsphweid/bookletMacro/README.md

 # Mac OS X Installation
 ###
-`curl -s https://raw.githubusercontent.com/jsphweid/bookletMacro/master/mac-osx/install | bash`
+[updated 2015-10-30]
-[updated 2015-10-30] Install is dead simple.
-Run this command in the terminal.
+Install is dead simple.
+Run the command below in the terminal.
 Give it a second to download.
 It will ask you to install a service.
 Click Okay a time or two.
 DONE.

+`curl -s https://raw.githubusercontent.com/jsphweid/bookletMacro/master/mac-osx/install | bash`

 Alright, so you don't know what a "terminal" is?
 I'll spell it out.
 1. Copy the above code (highlight and hit ⌘ + c)